fzenk/fzenker/content/home/about.md

 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself
 author: admin

+# Reduce spacing at top and bottom of section
+design:
+  spacing:
+    # Customize the section spacing.
+Order is top, right, bottom, left.
+    padding: ["30px", "0", "20px", "0"]
 ---